UK Council for Psychotherapy

 There are more questions than answers, and the more I find out the less I know.
 Johnny Nash

 Control - Trying To Control Others, Situations, Circumstances, Outcomes Setting personal boundaries with others may be important for us.
 Yet anxious about time passing, not knowing what might happen, all of us may at times have tried to control others, circumstances at times, and judging this, may not help us learn, especially if compounded by excessive thoughts, or a sense of righteousness or a sense of impotent rage.
+We have no control over others' intent to be open or closed, loving or unloving, yet we do have some influence through our own intent to be loving to ourself and others, our caring, humour, lightness of being, maybe a smile, and this can sometimes make others feel safe enough to open.
+Yet we can't pretend this in order to control, because the energy of control, and the energy of love, are very different, and this can be picked up by others.
 There is little in our life we have complete control over - other people and how they feel, think and act (their behaviour and expecting them to change), external events, situations, even our expectations and also outcomes (maybe from the false beliefs that by worrying, we can control outcomes).
 Yet we can expend so much energy worrying about all sorts of things we can't control, trying to control circumstances, people.
 In our attempt to control others we may withhold, withdraw, disengage, nor apologise (as a form of control others may over-apologise).
 Others may avoid feelings of helplessness (of outcomes, trying to change others, e.g. our partner, etc.), and we may adopt a range of controlling or manipulative behaviours.
 (E.g. we may try to act loving in the hope others will love us.
 We may get angry, judgemental, and critical of others with the false belief we will have control over how they feel about us, treat us.
 Or we may give ourself up, going along with what others want.)
 In our relationship we may also try to control our partner as a means of avoiding intimacy or commitment.
 We may find out that our controlling behaviour doesn't change others, outcomes or circumstances, yet superficially protects us from intolerable helplessness, which we are afraid to feel.
 We may struggle coming to terms with the few guarantees there are in life, which may bring us up against existential concerns.
 The belief that we should know all the answers - be perfect may be an unhelpful pressure.
 Embracing the unknown, giving ourselves permission to not know things may release us from fear of not knowing.
 Counselling for FONK can explore in us letting go of the illusion of trying to control others, outcomes or enforcing things so we can focus on what we can control - us (and whether or not to learn to manage life's core, painful feelings).
 This can empower us, make things easier, allow things to evolve.
 Our need to control may also be linked to many factors (see also Neurotic Anxiety Treatment, Anxiety Control) - some related to our past.
 Our control issues may be connected to internalising a controlling, authoritarian parent we experienced when younger, so we had to give ourselves up and we may continue to fear this now, that no one will want us, reject or abandon us, so we become controlling.
 We therefore may be limiting ourself, not emotionally free, controlling others, because it may be more important to avoid rejection, gain approval, validation.
 The FONK counselling in London explores how our need to control may come from an empty, fearful (maybe depressed) wounded place rather than our loving adult.
 For some of us it can feel catastrophic when we need to face our not knowing (as Mike Tyson stated "Everyone has a plan: until they get punched in the face"), yet as we do and manage our frustration we grow through this, valuing the process, the journey and the effort to unfold, less attached to outcomes or trying to forecast what outcomes will be, so as we let go of being preoccupied about the future and attaching our happiness to that, or our need to control, we are able to be in the moment open to our light-heartedness, playfulness, carefreeness, laughter, fun & our sense of humour.

 In an infinite universe we know precisely nothing.
 Douglas Adams